pietro-lopes/AllTheLeaks/README.md

 After installation, the mod will automatically apply the memory fixes that are needed.

 ## 🤔 FAQ
-- *Will it increase my FPS?*
+- *Will it increase my FPS?*<br>
-  If you have plenty of memory, probably not.
+  If you have plenty of memory, probably not.<br>
-  But will certainly help stability, and for people with mid to low memory it will help a ton.
+  But will certainly help stability, and for people with mid to low memory it will help a ton.<br>
   *Stability, meaning it will be as smooth as you just logged in through your entire gaming session.*
-- *Does it run on server?*
+- *Does it run on server?*<br>
   Yes.
-There are some fixes that are common for server and clients.
+There are some fixes that are common for server and clients.<br>
 - *I am using this mod, but I am still having instability over time!*
   I'm developing a tool and guide to make it easier for players to detect leaks.